ellado-fbit/express-middleware/README.md

 ### Parameters

 - `schema`: (*required*) is a JSON Schema object.
-- `instanceToValidate`: (*required*) is a function that accepts the request object as parameter that returns the 'instance' to validate (string, array or object).
+- `instanceToValidate`: (*required*) is a function that accepts the request object as parameter, that returns the 'instance' to validate (string, array or object).

 ### Usage